 First, brown the onions with garlic and ginger on 60% heat.
 I want to try frozen chopped onions, but they aren't available in Australia.
 When I have to chop my onions, I normally pedal them and cut the pedals to reasonable sizes.

-As the onions are looking browned, I add the chicken until it is also done.
+As the onions are looking browned, I add the chicken and continue cooking until the chicken is also done.

-When the chicken is done, add curry powder, some salt and pepper, and chilli sauce, and coat the chicken.
-Fry this for a few minutes, and don't add any more oil.
+When the chicken is cooked, add curry powder, some salt and pepper, and chilli sauce, and coat the chicken.
+Fry this for a few minutes and don't add any more oil.
 It should be about dry.
-Salt really isn't necessary, and the chilli sauce and pepper perform the same function.
+Salt really isn't necessary.
+Chilli sauce and black pepper perform a similar function.
 If you are worried about how spicy the dish will be, just use white pepper, with which you have to try very hard to make a dish spicy.

 After dry frying the spices for a bit, add the tin of tomatoes and a bit of yoghurt.
 Yoghurt isn't used in every dish (I think it changes the name, not sure), but it makes the meal a little sweeter, and a lighter colour.
 I used a lot in this dish because my yoghurt is already past expiration.
 Bring this to a boil.